Motorsport in Australia: Superspeedway

 From 1987 until 2001, the Australian Superspeedway series was held with both NASCAR and AUSCAR racing.
 Short track speedway racing on paved oval tracks in Australia had proved popular in the 1970s and 1980s with capacity crowds regularly seen at tracks such as the Liverpool Speedway in western Sydney and at the Tralee Speedway just outside of Canberra.
 In 1987, former motor racer turned multi-million dollar tyre retailer Bob Jane opened the AU$54 million Calder Park Thunderdome in Melbourne, the first NASCAR style high banked oval track built outside of the United States.
-Initially races were held only at the high speed, 1.801 km (1.119 mi) Calder Park track, but soon also used the ½ mile Speedway Superbowl located at the Jane owned Adelaide International Raceway as well as various road racing circuits on Australia's east coast.
+Initially races were held only at the high speed, 1.801 km (1.119 mi) Calder Park track, but soon also used the ½ mile Speedway Super Bowl located at the Jane owned Adelaide International Raceway as well as various road racing circuits on Australia's east coast.
 The NASCAR and AUSCAR series proved popular with crowds over the summer months with capacity attendances of up to 45,000 at Calder and 15,000 in Adelaide.
-AUSCAR ran from 1987–1999 while NASCAR series ran from 1989–2001.
+AUSCAR ran from 1987 to 1999 while NASCAR series ran from 1989 to 2001.